-1.3 Resource consents
+1.6 Resource consents

-A summary of the consents held by Vector in relation to activities at its Kapuni gas treatment plant is given in Table 1 below and the consents are discussed in Sections 1.3.1 to 1.3.5.
+A summary of the consents held by the Company in relation to activities at its Kapuni gas treatment plant is given in Table 1 below and the consents are discussed in Sections 1.3.1 to 1.3.5.
 A copy of each of the consents can be found in Appendix I.